uclahs-cds/megalinter_flavor_generator/README.md

 This script automates the process of generating new MegaLinter flavors.
 It creates a custom flavor based on selected components (linters) and builds a Docker image for this new flavor.

+## Script Logic

+1. Update the schema file (megalinter-descriptor.jsonschema.json) to include the new flavor if it doesn't exist.
+2. Modify the flavor factory file (flavor_factory.py) to add the new flavor and its description.
+3. Update YAML descriptor files in the descriptors directory:

+- Add the new flavor to linters specified in the components list.
+- Remove the new flavor from linters not in the components list.

+4. Run the build.py script to generate necessary files for the new flavor.
+5. Build a Docker image for the new flavor using the appropriate Dockerfile.

 ## Requirements

 - Python 3.6+